bulletmark/sleep-inhibitor/README.md

 The [sleep-inhibitor PyPi
-package](https://pypi.org/project/sleep-inhibitor) is available so you can install (or upgrade) it simply via:
+package](https://pypi.org/project/sleep-inhibitor) is available so you can install (or upgrade) it simply via the following command.
+Ensure that the `python3-pip` and `python3-wheel` packages are installed.

 `sudo pip3 install -U sleep-inhibitor`